jdimpson/RPiIoT/README.md

 > Poweroff overrules low battery overrules short button overrules wifi state

 THe WiFi flash functionality is currently commented out because it annoyed me, and added a grace period which will stop the shutdown countdown if external power is acquired.

+The contents of this repo are currently limited to the code required to driving the indication and battery monitoring  PCB projects listed above, but as I release more boards that do other things, I'll add to this collection.

 * [powerboard.py](./powerboard.py) - Primarily used as a command-line tool that implements the algorithm described above.
 Needs a little work before it can be used as a module.
 * [multibutton.py](./multibutton.py) - Button class that lets you register callbacks for single clicks, double clicks, short clicks, and long clicks.